JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Conclusion

 \section{Conclusion}

-In this paper, we propose \name{} as scalable judges for evaluating LLMs in open-ended tasks efficiently, achieving state-of-the-art judge performance on two benchmarks.
-The three key biases in fine-tuning LLMs as judges are analyzed and addressed by the proposed methods.
+In this paper, we first introduce a high-quality, large-scale dataset for LLM evaluation, that provides a robust foundation for future research.
+Next, the proposed \name{} as scalable judges for evaluating LLMs in open-ended tasks efficiently, achieving state-of-the-art judge performance on two benchmarks.
+Then, we analyze two key biases and introduce a new format bias in fine-tuning LLMs as judges, and address them with the proposed techniques.
 We hope our work can motivate more studies to explore the judge models for LLMs in open-ended tasks and build more powerful LLMs with guidance from judge models.

 \textbf{Limitations.} Although the proposed \name{} achieves encouraging performance and efficiency, the cost of the judge dataset limits further scaling up in the judge dataset.
 Currently, we spend about 4000 dollars to provide 100K high-quality GPT-4-generated judge data to the public.
 We expect to further improve the performance of judge models with the help of synthetic judge data.